venveo/craft-oauthclient/README.md

 connector with the context parameter set and then register an event handler in my module to tweak the authentication URL depending on the context.

+The context for the connection button on the Applications list in the control panel is `plugin.cp`

 [See Example](#modifying-the-authentication-flow-conditionally)

 ## Events